Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The modification programs available to Michigan homeowners are governed entirely by federal program rules and the guidelines of the investor who owns your loan.
 Your servicer is the company collecting your monthly payments — but the investor is the entity whose guidelines actually determine what modifications are available to you.

-Fannie Mae and Freddie Mac Flex Modification: If your loan is owned by Fannie Mae or Freddie Mac — which covers a majority of conforming mortgages — you may qualify for the Flex Modification.
-This program targets a payment reduction of approximately 20% from the current payment, achieved through a combination of interest rate reduction, term extension to 40 years, and principal forbearance in some cases.
-The Flex Modification has standardized eligibility criteria and a defined calculation methodology.
-Whether you qualify and what the modified payment would be can be determined through a professional financial analysis.
+Fannie Mae and Freddie Mac Flex Modification: If the loan is owned by Fannie Mae or Freddie Mac — which covers a majority of conforming mortgages — the Flex Modification under Fannie Mae Servicing Guide D2-3.2 and Freddie Mac Servicing Guide Chapter 9203 applies.
+This program targets approximately 20% payment reduction, achieved through a combination of interest rate reduction, term extension to 40 years, and principal forbearance in some cases.
+Borrowers can compel the servicer to identify the loan owner in writing under 12 C.F.R. § 1024.36.

-FHA Partial Claim and Loan Modification: FHA loans — insured by the Federal Housing Administration — have access to a distinct loss mitigation waterfall that includes options not available to conventional loan borrowers.
-The FHA partial claim is particularly powerful: it creates a zero-interest subordinate lien to cover arrears and bring the loan current without increasing the monthly payment.
-This tool can resolve a significant delinquency without a lump sum payment and without raising the monthly obligation.
-FHA servicers are required by HUD guidelines to evaluate borrowers for the partial claim and other waterfall options before proceeding to foreclosure — and many do not follow this requirement correctly.
+FHA Partial Claim and Loan Modification: FHA loans operate under the loss mitigation waterfall at 24 C.F.R. § 203.605.
+The FHA Partial Claim under 24 C.F.R. § 203.371 is particularly powerful: it creates a zero-interest subordinate lien to cover arrears and bring the loan current without increasing the monthly payment.
+The face-to-face requirement under 24 C.F.R. § 203.604 governs servicer outreach.
+FHA servicers are required to evaluate borrowers for the Partial Claim and other waterfall options before proceeding to foreclosure.

 USDA Rural Development: For Michigan homeowners in qualifying rural areas — significant given Michigan's large rural footprint outside its major metros — USDA loans have their own modification provisions and loss mitigation requirements.
 USDA servicers must evaluate borrowers for USDA-specific options before foreclosing.